-Particulate matter can cause haze from many sources including smoke from bushfires, fire from landfills, road dust, and other particles emitted directly into the atmosphere, as well as particulate matters formed when gaseous pollutants react in the atmosphere etc. These particles often grow in size as humidity increases, further impairing visibility.
+Particulate matters can cause haze from many sources including smoke from bush fires, fire from landfills, road dusts, and other particles emitted directly into the atmosphere, as well as particulate matters formed when gaseous pollutants react in the atmosphere etc. These particles often grow in size as humidity increases, further impairing visibility.

-- Listen to national radio for the alert message or if you have an internet connection verify for any news alerts on CREDIBLE official social media networks or check for alerts received via SMS, WhatsApp or national television etc. - · If you are at your accommodation establishment, please follow all instructions given by the management of your establishment. - · If you are not at your establishment during a haze, please follow all instructions given by the local authorities
+• Listen to national radio for the alert message or if you have internet connection verify for any news alert on CREDIBLE official social media network or check for alert received via SMS, WhatsApp or national television etc.

+- If you are at your accommodation establishment, please follow all instructions given by the management of your establishment. - If you are not at your accommodation during a haze, please follow all instruction given by the local authorities. - If you are in a vehicle close all windows and use the A/C. - Avoid areas where haze has been announced by the local authorities.

-- · If you are in a vehicle close all windows and use the A/C - · Avoid areas where haze has been announced by the local authorities. - If you are caught in a haze, cover your nose and mouth with a clean cloth and if you have facemasks make sure that they are well-fitted over your nose and mouth at all times to reduce the effect of the smoke in your air passage. - · If you are experiencing burning eyes, wash your eyes with clean running water immediately. - · If you are experiencing difficulty breathing, if possible, go to the nearest medical centre; if not, contact hospital emergency on 151 for assistance.
+- If you are caught in haze, cover your nose and mouth with a clean cloth and if you have facemasks make sure that they are well fitted over your nose and mouth at all times to reduce the effect of the smoke in your airways. - If you are experiencing burning eyes, wash your eyes with clean running water immediately. - If you are experiencing difficulty to breath, if possible go to the nearest medical centre, if not contact hospital emergency on 151 for assistance.